All Episodes

 It's already started.

-And I already offered to buy the dog and even pay for all of the training and make it a show dog, didn't I?
+And I already offered to buy the dog and even pay for all of the training and make it a showdog, didn't I?

-Correct, but that's not true.
+Correct, but that's not going to be a good thing.

 This dog is lovely, the kindest, sweetest, funnest.

-This dog is alive and fun and keeps jumping on me even though you keep yelling at it not to jump on me.
+Unlike your last dog, which was a puppy and half dead and didn't move, this dog is alive and fun and keeps jumping on me even though you keep yelling at it not to jump on me.

 You're a nice boss, but it's not fair.

-She's gotta go through the process.
+She's got to go through the process.

-She's not gonna pass.
+She's not going to pass.

-Nobody believes in that room.
+Nobody believes in that rumor.

-It's any raise your hand.
+Raise your hand.

 Hello, Linda.

-She's gonna pass.
+She's going to pass.

-I have a big bet on her if she's gonna pass.
+I have a big bet on her.

-Donald Trump, just last week, he confirmed the National Review that he is again considering a run in 2016.
+Just last week, he confirmed the National Review that he is again considering a run in 2016.

 Do it.

-I will personally write you a counterfighting check now, on behalf of this country, which does not want you to be president, but which badly wants you to run.
+I will personally write you a campaign check now on behalf of this country, which does not want you to be president, but which badly wants you to run.

 Donald Trump has been saying that he will run for president as a Republican, which is surprising since I just assumed he was running as a joke.

-Because that people think that Donald Trump is a clown.
+Is that people think that Donald Trump is a clown?

-Donald Donald Trump is a clown.
+Donald Trump is a clown.

 I mean, does anybody seriously think that Donald Trump is serious about running for president?